Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Analysis of the DLR Projector Splitting for SDEs

-In this section, we study the mean-square stability of the proposed DLR Projector Splitting for EM.
-Its projected nature turns out to be extremely beneficial in terms of stability, also because it allows us to retrieve an easy-to-verify sufficient condition for mean-square stability.
+In this section, we study the mean-square stability of the proposed DLR Projector Splitting for SDEs.
+Its projected nature turns out to be extremely beneficial to establish an easy-to-verify sufficient condition for mean-square stability.
 Assuming that